progwebtec/classes-module/content/classes/ss2025/m1/_index.md

 The M1 grade will be determined as following:

 1. You have to pass each of the three lab parts of the Wednesday Labs (unbewertet, Prüfungsvoraussetzung)
-2. There will be an Exam (Probably Moodle-Exam) at the end of term: 50% (bewertete Teilmodulprüfung) This exam will be mainly on the main part (70%) and partly on the three specialization areas (3*10%)
+2. There will be an Exam in Moodle at the end of term: 50% (bewertete Teilmodulprüfung) This exam will be mainly on the main part (70%) and partly on the three specialization areas (3*10%)
 3. Graded Lab Part for Main Part: 50%